ros2/design/articles/actions.md

 In ROS 2 cctions will be implemented on top of topics and services.
 Rather than being a separate library, they will be included in all client libraries in ROS 2 with a common implmentation in C.

-An alternative option is to implement actions in the rmw layer.
-This would enable using middleware specific features better suited actions.
-However, there don't appear to be any features in DDS that are better for actions than what are already in use for services and topics.
-Additionally implementing actions in the rmw implementations increases the complexity of writing an rmw implementation.

 ### Goal Identifiers

 In ROS 1, Action clients are responsible for creating a goal ID when submitting a goal.